-"Hundreds of Connecticut residents have turned to CRRA to provide safe, free disposal of their residential electronics under this program," said CRRA Recycling Division Head Thomas Gaffey.
-"Since we began these recycling programs in 1999, we have kept more than 1 million pounds of electronics from being buried in landfills."
+"Thousands of Connecticut residents have turned to CRRA to provide safe, free disposal of their residential electronics under this program," said Thomas P. Gaffey, CRRA manager of recycling and enforcement.
+"Since we began these recycling programs in 1999, we have kept more than 1.8 million pounds of electronics from being buried in landfills."